-Texas Exchange Bank, SSB (Texas Exchange Bank) ended the week by raising the rates on three of its New Money CDs, with different rates for three different areas.
-Of the three CDs, the 12- month is the most competitive.
-The minimum deposit for any the special rates is $10k of new money, with no stated balance cap.
+Texas Exchange Bank recently raised the rates on many of its New Money CDs, with different rates for different geographic areas.
+Of all the CDs in the product line, the 12-, 18- and 24-month CDs are the most competitive.
+The minimum deposit for any the above rates is $10k of new money, with no stated balance cap.

 All three CDs are offered as IRAs (Traditional and Roth), earning the same area-specific APYs with the same funding requirements.

 According to CSR, the Early Withdrawal Penalty for the 12-month CD is 90 days interest, and 180 days interest for the 24- and 36-month CD.